Pfuster12/LiveChart/README.md

 Anybody is welcome to contribute!
 The repository is Commitizen friendly, please refer to their guidelines on commit messages.

+## Roadmap

+The LiveChart library has just started out.
+Have a look at the roadmap for new features in the horizon.
+Have a request?
+Open up an issue with a feature tag.

 ## How to Use

 LiveChart knows how to draw from a `Dataset` only.
 Create a new dataset containing a list of `DataPoint`'s: